pexip/os-pytest/doc/en/index.rst

 - Can run :ref:`unittest <unittest>` (including trial) and :ref:`nose <noseintegration>` test suites out of the box

-- Python 3.6+ and PyPy 3
+- Python 3.7+ or PyPy 3

-- Rich plugin architecture, with over 315+ `external plugins <https://docs.pytest.org/en/latest/reference/plugin_list.html>`_ and thriving community
+- Rich plugin architecture, with over 800+ :ref:`external plugins <plugin-list>` and thriving community

 Documentation
 -------------

-Please see :ref:`Contents <toc>` for full documentation, including installation, tutorials and PDF documents.
+* :ref:`Get started <get-started>` - install pytest and grasp its basics just twenty minutes
+* :ref:`How-to guides <how-to>` - step-by-step guides, covering a vast range of use-cases and needs
+* :ref:`Reference guides <reference>` - includes the complete pytest API reference, lists of plugins and more
+* :ref:`Explanation <explanation>` - background, discussion of key topics, answers to higher-level questions

 Bugs/Requests